haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 </pre>

 <a class="prompt prompt-question">
-Can you identifiy the most enriching/depleting mutation of each chain?
+Can you identify the most enriching/depleting mutation of each chain?
-Take a look at _scan_clt_-.tsv_ and open it's visualisation _scan_clt_-.html_ in the web browser.
+Take a look at _scan_clt_-.tsv_ and open its visualisation _scan_clt_-.html_ in the web browser.
 </a>

 You can use an additional script `/scripts/get-alascan-extrema.sh` to check your answer: